mlmcdan1/codepath-prework/README.md

 ## App Brainstorming (Step 4)
 - Instagram
- -Saving posts
+ -- Saving posts
- - Uploading Images and Videos
+ -- Uploading Images and Videos
 - YouTube
- - Uploading Videos
+ -- Uploading Videos
- - Livestreaming
+ -- Livestreaming
 - Google Chrome
- - Connect to the web
+ -- Connect to the web
- - Request Desktop Site
+ -- Request Desktop Site

 - I'm working on an app allowing users to search for gamers in a requested area.
 I plan to use Firebase for authentication and storage.
 I also plan to use googlemapapi to search and locate users.
 Users can connect if they share common interests in video gaming.